 What year was the Great Divide highway closed?

-Update: From the comments which were submitted to this post, it appears the Great Divide was closed to vehicle traffic in 1999.
+Update: From the comments which were submitted to this post, it appears the Great Divide was closed to all vehicle traffic in 1999.
 It was likely closed to vehicle traffic in the winter sometime in the eighties.

 It’s wonderful to have the old highway from Lake Louise to BC on which to ski every winter.
 When the new Trans Canada highway opened up, the old highway was eventually closed, and as a ski trail, we refer to it as the Great Divide.